codesharedot/dex-price/README.md

-# amoveo price
+# nkn price

-Gets the amoveo price with Python (from JSON).
+Gets the nkn price with Python (from JSON).

 https://pythonbasics.org